chadsansing/airlock-campaign/gm-resources/session-planning/session-4.md

 ### Conflict

-- Regardless of where the PCs go next, Shut sends a small swarm of 4 impossible exotic matter fighters against them.
+- Regardless of where the PCs go next, Shut sends a small swarm of 5 exotic matter fighters against them.
 Chop 4.

 ### Outcome(s)